Upper Badlands AI and Blockchain Energy Hub

 Job Opportunities

 Up to 250 workers will work onsite during construction, providing area jobs to Eastern Montana.
 Several local contractors are planned to work on the project.
+Up to 60 full-time permanent employees will be hired for ongoing facility management.

 Project Details